mesosphere-backup/dcos-metrics/schema/README.md

 ## Transport

+[Avro's RPC standard](http://avro.apache.org/docs/current/spec.html#Protocol+Wire+Format) appears to suffer a stark lack of adoption across Avro library implementations (even the official Avro C/C++ libraries lack support), so we're foregoing it for now in favor of something much more rudamentary.

 ### Over TCP

-For each socket connection, the communication MUST begin with the sender sending the binary schema, followed by zero or more binary MetricsList records.
-A binary schema is valid for as long as the socket is open.
-The schema must be re-sent if the socket is reconnected.
+This is effectively just streaming an [OCF file](http://avro.apache.org/docs/current/spec.html#Object+Container+Files) over TCP.
+The sender starts by sending the Schema and Codec, followed by zero or more `MetricsList` records for as long as the socket remains open.
+If the connection is closed, the following connection must repeat the header information as if starting a new file.

-The receiver doesn't have any explicit responses for accepting or refusing data from the sender.
-If the receiver encounters corrupt data (including lack of the required schema), it may close the connection.
+The receiver doesn't have any explicit responses for acknowledging or refusing data from the sender.
+If the receiver encounters corrupt data (including lack of the required header information), it may simply close the connection in response.

 ### Over Kafka

-Each Kafka message MUST begin with the binary schema, followed by zero or more binary MetricsList records.
-Schema overhead may be reduced by increasing the number of MetricsList records per Kafka message.
+As with each TCP session, each Kafka message is effectively treated as a self-contained [OCF file](http://avro.apache.org/docs/current/spec.html#Object+Container+Files), where each message starts with a copy of the header/schema, followed by zero or more `MetricsList` entries.
+This enables Kafka Consumers to quickly start successfully reading data, without needing to cross-reference with a schema retrieved elsewhere (which in turn has its own complexities).
+Schema overhead may be reduced by increasing the number of `MetricsList` records per Kafka message.

+This format is intentionally starting off as simple as possible, but may be revisited later if it turns out to be unsustainable.

 ## Demo/Validation